Fedora31/nhcustom2/README.md

 hat:"MONOCULUS!"
 ```

+If the quoted string must contain a literal quote, it must be written twice (`""`).

 *The syntax can be a bit cryptic, I encourage to take a look at the end of the
 file where some examples are given after reading the other points.*